 MASKS REQUIRED:To protect our patients and staff, face masks are mandatory when visiting any Children’s National location.

 Last Updated: September 21, 2022

 At Children's National Hospital, parents and guardians can be with their child 24 hours a day, 7 days a week.
 All other visitors can see patients from 9 a.m. to 9 p.m. daily.

-- Outpatient appointments (including the ED).
-One parent/guardian can accompany one patient to an outpatient appointment or ED visit.
+- Outpatient Appointments (Including the Emergency Department (ED)).
+Two (2) people can accompany each patient to an outpatient appointment or ED visit.

-- Primary care appointments.
-One healthy parent or caregiver (18 and over) can accompany their child to any of our Children’s Health Center's or Children's National Pediatricians & Associates.
+- Primary Care Appointments.
+Two (2) people (18 years and over) can accompany their child to any of our Children’s Health Centers or Children’s National Pediatricians & Associates.

 - Patients with, or suspected to have, COVID-19.
-The visitation for patients with suspected or COVID-19 infection is limited to one designated parent or caregiver who must be able to remain in the patient’s room for the entire visit.
+The visitation for patients with suspected or confirmed COVID-19 infection is limited to two (2) designated people.
+While visiting, visitors should remain in the patient’s room.

 Please read the specifics below, as we continue to evaluate and adjust the visitor policy to ensure the safety of patients, families and staff.
 While the decision to restrict our visitation policy was difficult, we thank you for helping us keep our community safe.

 Children’s National uses an Elevator Destination system.
 This system enables visitors to enter the floor they are traveling to, and the elevator system will alert them to which elevator cab will be traveling to their destination.
 This system enhances our visitor’s experience by enabling patients, families and visitors traveling to destinations in our main building to reach their floor in a more efficient and timely manner.